e-mny/HDB_Transport_Infrastructure_Review/README.md

     ```

 4. **Open the Project Notebook**:
-    - Open `HDB_Public_Transport_Analysis.ipynb` in Jupyter Notebook to start exploring the analysis.
+    - Open `*.ipynb` in Jupyter Notebook to start exploring the analysis.

 ## 🕹️ Usage